Has your life insurance application been declined?

 Try to Get Coverage with Exclusions

-In rare circumstances, insurers agree to offer coverage with one or more exclusions.
-For example, let’s say you were turned down because of an underlying heart condition.
-A carrier may still be able to offer you coverage but exclude death due to heart complications.
-That is, the insurer will not issue the death benefit if you die because of your underlying condition.
+In a few cases, insurers may agree to offer coverage with one or more exclusions.
+This could happen if, for example, you were turned down because of an underlying heart condition.
+A carrier may still be able to offer you coverage, excluding death due to heart complications.
+That is, the life insurance company will not issue the death benefit if you die because of your underlying condition.

-A life insurance application denial will stay on your record for as long as seven years.
+A life insurance application denial stays on your record for as long as seven years.
 Furthermore, other insurers can see this information, along with the reason for rejection.
-Life insurance companies share limited information regarding applicants through Medical Information Bureau (MIB).
+Life insurance companies do share some information about applicants through Medical Information Bureau (MIB).
 MIB provides fraud protection to insurers from applicants who would try to hide or withhold information when applying.

 As you can guess, hiding or omitting crucial information on your application will get you nowhere.
 If there is some mismatch between the information provided and medical exam results, the insurer will likely scrutinize your application more rigorously.